 The Rhodes case sought certification as a company-wide class action against Cracker Barrel, a declaratory judgment to redress an alleged systemic pattern and practice of racial discrimination in employment opportunities, an order to effect certain hiring and promotion goals and back pay and other related monetary damages.
 In May 2002, the Rhodes plaintiffs filed a motion for class certification proposing a class of all current and former employees and applicants for employment who might have suffered discrimination in hiring, promotion, job assignment and cross-training.
 The court has denied certification of a class in the Rhodes case.
 The plaintiffs' appeal of this ruling was denied by the 11th Circuit Court of Appeals.
 There are now 13 individual plaintiffs continuing the claims asserted in the Rhodes case.
-Cracker Barrel recently moved for summary judgment against the remaining 13 plaintiffs.
-Plaintiffs' responses to the summary judgment motion have recently been filed, but mediation discussions that could resolve this case, as well as others, have delayed proceedings in the case.
+Cracker Barrel recently moved for summary judgment against the remaining 13 plaintiffs when mediation discussions that could resolve this case, as well as others, delayed proceedings in the case.
+Plaintiffs' responses to the summary judgment motion are currently scheduled to be filed in March 2004.

 The NAACP/Thomas case is an alleged race discrimination class action filed by the NAACP and customers of Cracker Barrel that sought certification as a class action.
 The plaintiffs allege that Cracker Barrel has a pattern and practice of race-based discriminatory treatment of African-American customers and white customers when accompanied by African-American customers.
 Plaintiffs and their counsel have denied that they seek to recover compensatory damages, instead claiming to seek only nominal, actual and punitive damages.
 Plaintiffs also seek unspecified declaratory and injunctive relief and demanded an award of punitive and nominal damages in the amount of \$100,000, plus reasonable attorneys' fees and costs.
 On October 1, 2002, the United States District Court granted defendant's Rule 23 (c) motion and denied class certification.
 The plaintiffs did not appeal this ruling.
-There are now 40 individual plaintiffs continuing the claims they asserted in the Thomas case.
+There are now 34 individual plaintiffs continuing the claims they asserted in the Thomas case.
 Recently, some of the original named plaintiffs, whose Title II claims were dismissed, have refiled those same claims, which have been consolidated with the original action.